nikolaygekht/DXFeed.Net/readme.md

 This is an experimental prototype project.

+The code is created solely to validate the hypothesis that you need nothing beyond an ordinary websocket transport to work with a CometD feed.

-The author provides no warranties of any kind of commercial usefulness, freedom from errors.
+The author provides no warranties of any kind.
+Again: I do not promise commercial usefulness, freedom from errors or whatever you may wish to expect from this code :-).
 Use this code at your own risk.

 The project is not paid or otherwise endorsed by dxFeed or any other company.